 By 1989, St. Mark's Nursery School's enrollment had grown from 30 students to over 100, and we instituted a five-year-old transitional program to provide an educational alternative for children who were not ready to enter a kindergarten program.

-in 2015, the school moved locations from the St Mark's church to the Temple B'nai Sholom.
+In 2015, the school moved locations from the St Mark's church to Temple B'nai Sholom.

-I2018 MIchelle Creegan and Alicia Todaro were appointed as codirectors.
+In 2018, Michelle Creegan and Alicia Todaro were appointed as co-directors.
 Michelle had previously served on the board since 2014, and Alicia had previously served as assistant to the director.